Linueue/linalg-determinant-calc-js/README.md

 ## How To Compile

-0. Install NPM
+0. Install Node

-If in Windows, install it in the npm site, or use command line, and do this,
+Install it in the original site, or if you're in Windows, you can use the ocmmand line, and type,

 ```
-winget install npm
+winget install OpenJS.NodeJS
 ```

 1. Install all dependencies